Information for Prospective Artists

 Once an artist has submitted the required information listed below, the application process consists of an initial round of consideration by COMPAS staff, followed by finalists having a face-to-face interview with our Arts Advisory Committee.
 If selected, incoming artists then attend a New Artists Workshop, followed by individual training meetings with COMPAS staff, as needed.

-While we are open to a wide variety of artistic approaches and backgrounds, without the following elements your application has little chance of being accepted:
+While we are open to a wide variety of artistic approaches and backgrounds, we do require the following:

 - Minnesota resident